 Locally, crime statistics for the greater Phoenix area indicate that crime has decreased as it has across the nation.
-Furthermore, data provided by the Phoenix Police Department indicate that crime has not increased in Phoenix station areas since the introduction of the Metro light rail.
+Furthermore, data provided by the Phoenix Police Department indicate that crime has not increased in station areas since the introduction of the Metro light rail.

-The Tempe Police Department provided crime statistics for the one square mile area surrounding the Apache and McClintock light rail station (see Figure 2.8).
-Figure 2.9 demonstrates that property crime decreased significantly in the area between 2006 and 2009, and increased between 2009 and 2011.
-The data obtained from the Tempe Police Department is reflective of the statistics reported
+The Phoenix Police Department provided crime statistics for the one square mile area surrounding the Washington and 12th Street light rail station (see Figure 2.8).
+Figure 2.9 demonstrates that crime has in fact decreased significantly in the area between 2006 and October of 2011.
+The data obtained from the Phoenix Police Department is reflective of the statistics reported annually to the FBI.
+It contains

-Sandag.
+29 Sandag.
 2009.
 "Understanding Transit's Impact on Public Safety."
 Online: www.sandag.org.